ntustison/Histograms/Text/intro.md

 Similar to k-means, fuzzy c-means seeks to minimize the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa].
-Later innovations included the incorporation of spatial considerations using membership values of the local voxel neighborhood [@Chuang:2006aa].
+Later innovations included the incorporation of spatial considerations using class membership values of the local voxel neighborhood [@Chuang:2006aa].
 Both k-means and fuzzy spatial c-means were compared for segmentation of hyperpolarized He-3 and Xe-129 images in [@Hughes:2018aa] with the latter evidencing improved performance over the former which is due, at least in part,